Vahe1994/AQLM/README.md

 ```

 ## Contributing

+If you want to contribute something substantial (more than a typo), please open an issue first.
 We use black and isort for all pull requests.
-Before committing your code run black . && isort . .
+Before committing your code run `black . && isort .`

-## Citation
+## Cite

+If you found this work useful, please consider citing:

 ```
 @misc{egiazarian2024extreme,
       title={Extreme Compression of Large Language Models via Additive Quantization},